unam-transients/tcs/README.md

 # TCS

-TCS is for the robotic control system for telescopes and instruments.
+TCS is a robotic control system for astronomical telescopes and instruments.

-It runs the
-[RATIR]([http://ratir.astroscu.unam.mx/),
-[COATLI](http://coatli.astroscu.unam.mx/), and
-[DDOTI](http://ddoti.astroscu.unam.mx) telescopes at the Mexican [Observatorio
+It currently runs the [RATIR]([http://ratir.astroscu.unam.mx/), [COATLI](http://coatli.astroscu.unam.mx/), and [DDOTI](http://ddoti.astroscu.unam.mx) telescopes at the Mexican [Observatorio